 The Company has a standing Audit Committee (the "Audit Committee") of the Board of Directors established in accordance with the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The Audit Committee is comprised of four directors: Mr. Onorato (Chair), Mr. Bruckmann, Mr. Ill and Mr. Runge.
-The Audit Committee met seven times during 2018.
+The Audit Committee is comprised of three directors: Mr. Onorato (Chair), Mr. Bruckmann and Mr. Runge.
+The Audit Committee met nineteen times during 2020.
 The Board of Directors has determined that each committee member is qualified as an audit committee financial expert within the meaning of applicable SEC regulations and has all the requisite accounting and financial expertise within the meaning of the listing standards of the NYSE.
 The Audit Committee oversees management's conduct of the financial reporting process, the system of internal, financial and administrative controls and the annual independent audit of the Company's consolidated financial statements.
-In addition, the Audit Committee engages the independent registered public accounting firm, reviews the independence of such independent registered public accounting firm, approves the scope of the annual activities of the independent registered public accounting firm, approves the scope of the annual activities of the independent registered public accounting firm and internal auditors and reviews audit results.
-The Board of Directors has adopted a written charter for the Audit Committee, which is available on the Company's website at inmohawkind.com under the heading "Investors" and the subheading "Corporate Governance."
+In addition, the Audit Committee engages the independent registered public accounting firm, reviews the independence of such independent registered public accounting firm, approves the scope of the annual activities of the independent registered public accounting firm and internal auditors and reviews audit results.
+The Board of Directors has adopted a written charter for the Audit Committee, which is available on the Company's website at ir:mohawkind.com under the heading "Investors" and the subheading "Corporate Governance."
 See also "Audit Committee - Report of the Audit Committee of the Board of Directors of Mohawk Industries, Inc."

-The Company has a standing Compensation Committee (the "Compensation Committee"), which consists of Dr. Bogart (Chair), Mr. Onorato and Mr. Runge.
-The Compensation Committee met two times during 2018.
+The Company has a standing Compensation Committee (the "Compensation Committee"), which consists of Mr. Runge (Chair), Dr. Bogart and Mr. Onorato.
+The Compensation Committee met three times during 2020.
 The Compensation Committee is responsible for deciding, recommending and reviewing the compensation, including benefits, of the executive officers and directors of the Company, for reviewing risks associated with the Company's compensation policies and practices and for administering the Company's executive and senior management incentive compensation plans.
 The Compensation Committee may delegate any of its authority and responsibilities to a subcommittee of members of the committee designated by the Chairman of the Committee.
 To the extent permitted by Delaware law, the Compensation Committee may delegate to one or more officers of the Company the power to designate the officers and employees of the company or any of its subsidiaries who will receive grants of equity incentive awards and the number of such awards.
 The Board of Directors has adopted a written charter for the Compensation Committee, which is available on the Company's website at ir.mohawkind.com under the heading "Investors" and the subheading "Corporate Governance."
 See also "Executive Compensation - Compensation Committee Report."
 For more information regarding the Compensation Committee's processes and procedures for the consideration and determination of executive compensation, see "Compensation Discussion and Analysis" below.